Cross-Category Functional Grasp Transfer: METHOD

-Our grasp optimization is mainly divided into two stages.
+Our grasp optimization is divided into two stages.
 The first stage only adjusts the translation and rotation of the hand, with an initial learning rate of 0.001 and a total of 100 rounds of optimization.
 The second stage mainly adjusts the joint angles of the dexterous hand, with an initial learning rate of 0.001, while the learning rates for translation and rotation are reduced to 0.0001, with a total of 200 optimization rounds.
 Thanks to the functional grasp types we proposed, this letter synthesizes higher-quality functional grasps using only classical optimization methods compared to existing network-based approaches~\cite{wu2023functional}.
-The results of grasp synthesis are presented in Section~\ref{sec:4.2}.